Aditya-1903/Aditya-1903/README.md

 - 👋 Hey There!
 This is Aditya!
 - 👀 I’m an enthusiastic learner curious to explore new domains.
-- :man_student: I’m currently pursuing MSc.
+- :man_student: Currently pursuing MSc.
 Data Science at PSG College of Technology
 - :mailbox_with_mail: Reach me @: [adityameenakshi2002@gmail.com](mailto:adityameenakshi2002@gmail.com)
 - 💻Interests : Data Analysis and Visualization | Supervised and Unsupervised Learning